- ATI Test of Essential Academic Skills (ATI TEAS) Test

 Test candidates are required to purchase an exam voucher directly from Certiport.

-The Georgia Gwinnett College administration fee for non-GGC students is $50 and is payable using the online payment option or by visiting Testing Services with a money order or debit/credit card (cash and personal checks are not accepted).
+The Georgia Gwinnett College administration fee for non-GGC students is $50 and is payable using the online payment option.

 Schedule an appointment to take a Certiport exam.

 The MAT is a computer-based test that requires solutions of problems stated as word analogies.
 The testing time is 60 minutes, and the unofficial score report is available upon completion of the test.
-Appointments for MAT testing may be made by calling testing services at 678.407.5322.
+Appointments for MAT testing may be made online.
 Additional information may be found at the MAT website.
 The testing fee is $85 and a valid picture ID is required for testing.
-GGC testing administration fees can be paid using the online payment option or by visiting Testing Services with a money order or credit/debit card (cash and personal checks are not accepted).
+GGC testing administration fees can be paid using the online payment option.

 Schedule an appointment to take the MAT.